-Platt College - Alhambra is approved to offer distance education in the following states:
+Platt College - Alhambra is approved to offer distance education in the following states: Platt College - Anaheim is approved to offer distance education in the following states:

 The completion and graduation rates listed below represent a cohort of certificate or degree seeking, first-time, full-time undergraduate students who entered Platt College for the first time September 1, 2016- August 31, 2017.
 These rates are calculated at 150% of normal time for completion and match the data provided to the National Center for Education Statistics' IPEDS surveys.